The process by which one of our adjudicators decides an appeal.

 A notice issued by a local authority to a motorist appearing to be in charge of a vehicle that was believed to be contravening a Traffic Regulation Order (TRO) of the local authority.
 A Penalty Charge Notice must contain certain information, including a description of the contravention alleged to have occurred.

-A motorist can use these as supporting evidence in formal representations (see Formal Representations) to a local authority after receiving a Notice to Owner (NtO), or in an appeal to us after receiving a Notice of Rejection of Representations.
+A motorist can use these as supporting evidence in both informal challenges and formal representations (see Formal Representations) to a local authority after receiving a Notice to Owner (NtO), or in an appeal to us after receiving a Notice of Rejection of Representations.
 A motorist should take the photos in a way that clearly positions their vehicle at the time of the alleged contravention and shows its registration number plate.

 Parking controlled by private companies rather than by local authorities.